-1) Public Review for the Checklist for SDMX Data Providers
+1) Public Review for version 2.0 of the SDMX Glossary

-The public review period for this guideline extends until 21 April 2017.
-Please send your comments via email (firstname.lastname@example.org).
+The public review period for this document extends until 8 October 2018.
+Please send your comments to the SDMX Statistical Working Group at firstname.lastname@example.org.

 - Complete list of changes since the previous release